Copenhagen Airport: Busiest routes

+Passenger numbers, 2023

 Other facilities

 The SAS traffic office resides at Copenhagen Airport South and in Dragør, together with a VIP terminal.
 The VIP terminal is actually the first terminal building, from the 1920s.
 It was moved about 2 km during the 1990s.

 In 2015, Boeing opened a maintenance, repair, and operations facility at CPH, as proximity to daily operations is more important than high wages when checks have to be made every 1,000 flight hours.

 Ground transport

 Within the airport area, special airport buses depart every 15 minutes.
 The bus line connects all terminals and parking lot areas and uses in all 11 bus stops.
 The transport is free of charge for all.
 During a few night hours, the buses depart every 20 minutes instead.

 Train

-The airport's station is located underneath Terminal 3 on the Øresund Railway Line.
+The airport's railway station is located underneath Terminal 3 on the Øresund Railway Line.